legriffalo/flash-carder/README.md

 # 👋 Hei, this is flashcarder
 ## 📝 Project Description

-This was a project I built to helo me pick up new words while learnign Finnish, simple PWA allows quick generation of language learnign sets, key-value pair format
+This was a project I built to help me pick up new words while learnign Finnish, simple PWA allows quick generation of language learnign sets, key-value pair format
 Stores data in localStorage in JSON format.
 The PWA is hosted on my alt account to avoid any clashes with other PWAs

 ### ✨ Key Features